InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 ## Reducing Barriers To Entry

-- Allow for both shared repo and fork and join
-- Soliciting contributions is one of the things that is more challenging with InnerSource compared to Open Source.
+Soliciting contributions is one of the things that is more challenging with InnerSource compared to Open Source.
 There are a number of reasons for that

 - The sheer number of potential contributors is lower in InnerSource
 - Contributors will want to contribute during their work time.
 That means they are more time constrained compared to doing Open Source after office hours.
 Time spent on InnerSource might be time lost on reaching their original goals.
 - Work in InnerSource might not necessarily be part of the official performance goals of contributors.

-- It is therefore super important to make the process for making contributions and for onboarding contributors as frictionless as possible to avoid wasting a contributors time.
-- There are a number of things a TC can do to achieve that state
+It is therefore super important to make the process for making contributions and for onboarding contributors as frictionless as possible to avoid wasting a contributors time.
+This falls squarely into the responsibilities of TCs.
+There are a number of things a TC can do to achieve that state:

-    - have a good readme.md, providing detailed instructions on how to get, build, test and use the SW developed by the InnerSource community.
+- have a good readme.md in each code repository.
+A good readme.md explains what's in the repository and what it can be used for.
+In addition, it should provide detailed instructions on how to get, build, test and use the SW in the repository, including the license.
-    - have a good contribute.md which outlines what is expected of the contributor to make a contribution.
+- have a good contributing.md which outlines what is expected of the contributor with respect to making a contribution.
 It should answer common questions like

-        - Who do I contact in case of questions and how to reach her?
+    - Who do I contact in case of questions and how do I reach them?
     - How do I submit a bug report or feature request?
-        - What is the definition of done for a contribution; code, tests, docs?
+    - What is the definition of done for a contribution?
-        - What are conventions for code style, branching or committ messages,
+    - What are conventions for code style, branching or commit messages, e. g.?
-          e. g.?
+    - What are the process steps that govern contributions?
     - What is expected of me in terms of supporting contributed code after the contribution was accepted?
-        - What are the process steps that govern contributions?
-        - Is there a code of conduct or other guidelines to how the community operates?
+    - What is the code of conduct and what are the guidelines to how the community operates?

+If you have an internal license attached to the software, which in some companies is a precondition to share SW across legal entities, include a copy of that license **and** an explanation of the rights and obligations of that license in layman's terms.

-    - Make it easy to run and test the SW locally
+In addition to these documentary tasks and similar to Open Source software development, it should be easy and straightforward to run and test the SW being developed locally by potential contributors, so that they can start implementing and validating their contribution with as little effort as possible.

-- As a TC, I have to make sure there is someone in the community who is available to answer questions of users and potential contributors.
-- Also make it clear that non-code contributions are welcome, such as writing documentation, organizing events or creating artwork.
-- In addition to these "passive" means to facilitate contributions, a TC also actively helps with that
-    - Publishing a list of "Newbie Tasks" and actively solicit contributions rather than waiting for them to happen.
-    - TCs are expected to actively help new contributors to finish their PRs if they would not be able to do so, otherwise.
-- Gig-Marketplace as a good example of how to do this.
+There are two common models for making contributions, today:
+_shared repository_ and _fork and join_.
+Both have advantages and as a TC,
+you'll want to support both models to accomodate the different needs of your potential and current contributors.

+Oftentimes, potential contributors will have questions they would like to have answered before they make a contribution.
+Those could be tech oriented questions, questions regarding contributions or quite simply questions aimed at figuring out if there's somebody to talk to in the community.
+It is therefore important for any InnerSource community to have one or more contact persons that are available for answering such questions.
+It is the TCs responsibility to make sure there is a community member "on call".
+Most commonly, the TCs themselves will fullfill that role, since onboarding new community members is one of their jobs.
+As such, it is also important to help potential contributors to determine what contributions are welcome or needed.
+These can be code contributions but also non-code contributions, such as writing documentation, creating artwork or organizing events.
+One common way to do this is to tag "newbie tasks" in the issue tracker used by the community or implement a marketplace for open tasks, that contributors can use.

 ## Uplevelling The Community